flying-watermelon/blog/_posts/2020-05-20-current-progress-on-solder-smoke-absorber-project.md

 layout: post
 title: P002.
 Current Progress on Solder Smoke Absorber Project
 ---
-Some people were talking about the harmful solder smoke in the channel of a DIY club.
-While reading the discussion, I've decided to get myslef a solder smoke absorber.
-Immediately after I've announced it, one of the people said something like why bother buying one, because it is simply a fan with a carbon fiber sponge.
-And, true, I probably can build one instead of buying it.
+Some people were talking about the harmful solder smoke in the channel of the DIY club that I've joined.
+While reading the discussion, I've decided to get myself a solder smoke absorber.
+Immediately after I've announced it, someone said something like why bother buying one, because it is simply a fan with a carbon fiber sponge.
+Indeed, I probably should build one instead of buying it.

-As the one in the channel says, I need a fan and a piece of carbon fiber sponge.
-Other than those, I also need a frame where I can mount the fan and the sponge.
+As they say, I need a fan and a piece of carbon fiber sponge.
+Besides, I also need a frame where I can mount the fan and the sponge.
 I've got a fan from one of my colleague.
 He has an old CPU fan that he won't use anymore.
 After I've got the fan, I started to test it directly.
 According to the information online, the power supply should be 12V.
 So I attached it to the DC power, and the fan started to spin.

 ![post-image]({{ "/assets/img/2020-05-20-fan-with-dc-power.png" | absolute_url }})